 “Businesses should make every effort to monitor comments being published publicly to protect themselves and make every effort to remove potentially defaming posts,” he says.

 “Social media from a business perspective needs to be taken seriously, and not adopted as a post and forget type mentality.
-“We welcome you to contact our social media litigation team on 07 5539 9688 if you would like further advice from our team.”
+“We welcome you to contact us on 07 5539 9688 if you would like further advice from our team.”